andypotatohy/roast/README.md

 ## More notes on the `capInfo.xls` file

 A lot of info are hidden in the fancy `capInfo.xls` file under the ROAST root directory.
-There you can find the comprehensive layouts of both [10-05](https://www.sciencedirect.com/science/article/pii/S1053811906009724?via%3Dihub#fig6) and [BioSemi](https://www.biosemi.com/pics/cap_256_layout_medium.jpg) systems (with my personal drawings), and also visually-striking 3D renderings of the New York head with these electrodes placed on.
+There you can find the comprehensive layouts of the [10-05](https://www.sciencedirect.com/science/article/pii/S1053811906009724?via%3Dihub#fig6), [BioSemi](https://www.biosemi.com/pics/cap_256_layout_medium.jpg), and [EGI HCGSN](https://www.egi.com/images/stories/manuals/Second%20Batch%20of%20IFUs%20with%20new%20Notified%20Body%20Jan%202019/GSN_tman_8105171-51_20181231.pdf) systems (with my personal drawings), and also visually-striking 3D renderings of the New York head with these electrodes placed on.
 So make sure to check it out.

 ## Outputs of ROAST software

 ### Outputs of `roast`

+`roast()` records all the simulation history in a text file named as `"subjName_roastLog"`, where you can find for each simulation (identified by its unique `'simulationTag'`) the detailed values of all options.
+The simulation data are mainly output in the following formats.

 #### Figure outputs

 ROAST outputs 7 or 8 figures for quick visualization of the simulation results.
 These figures include the slice view of the MRI (T1 and/or T2) and the segmentation; 3D rendering of the computed voltage and electric field distribution; and the slice view of the voltage and electric field.
-Note the slice view is always in the MRI voxel space, and the 3D rendering displays the data in the world space.
+Note the slice view is always in the model voxel space, and the 3D rendering displays the data in the world space.
 In the slice view you can see both the voxel and MNI coordinates of any point you click in the slices, indicated by a while circle.

 #### Outputs in Matlab format

 ROAST saves the results as `"subjName_simulationTag_roastResult.mat"`, where 3 variables are available:

-`vol_all`: the voltage at each pixel in the MRI voxel space, unit in mV.
+`vol_all`: the voltage at each pixel in the model voxel space, unit in mV.

-`ef_all`: the electric field vector at each pixel in the MRI voxel space, unit in V/m.
+`ef_all`: the electric field vector at each pixel in the model voxel space, unit in V/m.
 This variable includes 3 volumes, representing the x-, y-, and z-component of the electric field.

-`ef_mag`: the magnitude of the electric field at each pixel in the MRI voxel space, unit in V/m.
+`ef_mag`: the magnitude of the electric field at each pixel in the model voxel space, unit in V/m.

 #### Outputs in [NIfTI](https://nifti.nimh.nih.gov/) format